askui/askui/docs/docs/general/06-Tutorials/flutter-android-sample-app.md

 ```

 ## Conclusion
-After following through this example, you should be able to automate the interaction with the provided demo app.
+After following through this tutorial, you should be able to automate the interaction with the provided demo app.
 Although this example specifically provides a demo app built with Flutter, the overall method of using askui should also work with any mobile app running on an Android device.

 If you got an issue while following this example, or in case you would like to share your use case, don't hesitate to join our [community on Discord](https://discord.gg/Gu35zMGxbx)!